GoblinArchives/LiminalHorror/The Mall Character Creation.md

 nav_order: 10
 ---

-# The Mall: Character Creations
+# The Mall: Character Creation
 This is an alternative character creation process for making PC & NPCs for The Mall.
 This character generator is an optional replacement for [Liminal Horror’s Character Generation](https://goblinarchives.github.io/LiminalHorror/Liminal%20Horror%20System/Character%20Creation/) (LH pg 6-11).

 The adventure/module for THE MALL is currently itchfunding at [https://goblinarchives.itch.io/the-mall](https://goblinarchives.itch.io/the-mall)